 - About Us

-- Monitoring Soil Nutrients Using a Management Unit Approach - Learn how to design a soil nutrient monitoring strategy that fits today's requirements for record keeping and increased accuracy in management nutrients.
+Monitoring Soil Nutrients Using a Management Unit Approach - This publication focuses on how to design a soil nutrient monitoring strategy that fits today's requirements for record keeping and increase accuracy in managing nitrogen, phosphorus, and other nutrients.

 Fertilizer and Nutrient Management Guides

 Fertilizer Guides - A complete list of Oregon State University fertilizer guide publications by crop.

 Fertilizing Lawns - This publication will help you better understand the reasons for fertilizing, optimum application rates and timing, types of fertilizer materials, how to read a fertilizer label and how to avoid turf damage and environmental pollution.